Alucard2169/Alucard2169/README.md

 If you have any tips or advice for me then i really appreciate it.

-##I often do coding and design challanges
+##I often do coding and design challenges

 >FrontEnd Mentor [Alucard](https://www.frontendmentor.io/profile/Alucard2169)